University Apartments Conduct Process

 - That the sanction(s) assigned is/are substantially disproportionate to the severity of the violation

-The ADRC or designee will email a written notice of the administrator’s decision within ten (10) business days after receipt of the written appeal.
+The ADRC or designee will email notice of the administrator’s decision within ten (10) business days upon receipt of the written appeal.
 The decision of the administrator is final.

 Special Administrative Actions

 The following are special administrative actions which may be taken in addition to and apart from the conduct process.